 3. Dumbbell Arnold press

-Named after Arnold Schwarzenegger, this is exercise is effective as it targets all three sections of the deltoids.
+This is exercise is effective as it targets all three sections of the deltoids.
 The result?
-You’ll build fuller, wider, more defined shoulders, without having to lift heavy.
-That’s because the Arnold press keeps the muscles under tension for longer, stimulating muscle growth.
+You'll build fuller, wider, more defined shoulders, without having to lift heavy.
+That's because the Arnold press keeps the muscles under tension for longer, stimulating muscle growth.

 Hold a dumbbell in each hand, with your arm bents, so your palms are facing you.
 Instead of pushing the dumbbell up, spread your arms to each side, before pressing your arms up and twisting your hands, so your palms are facing forwards.
 It's important to make sure you're back is flat against the bench throughout the whole exercise so you're only targeting your arms and shoulders.